nghilevi/ui-percentage-bar/readme.md

 - Then you can use the element anywhere in your template, JSX, html etc

 ## Development notes

+You're welcome to make this component even more flexible, scalable and robust!

 ```bash
 npm install
 npm start // run development server serving src/index.html, built component